 This programme has been accredited by the Royal Geographical Society (with IBG).
 Accredited degree programmes contain a solid academic foundation in geographical knowledge and skills, and prepare graduates to address the needs of the world beyond higher education.
 The accreditation criteria require evidence that graduates from accredited programmes meet defined sets of learning outcomes, including subject knowledge, technical ability and transferable skills.

-You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.
+You will be given regular written and other feedback on your assessments.
+You will have opportunities to discuss this feedback with your tutor in more detail.